Portland Harbour: World War II

+In January 1941 Osprey moved out of Portland to the relative safety of Dunoon on the west coast of Scotland; the experimental section operated as a sub-division of Osprey, known as HM Anti-Submarine Experimental Establishment, in Fairlie, North Ayrshire.
+In the meantime the Portland was redesignated to serve as a Coastal Forces base, commissioned under the name HMS Attack.

 On 1 May 1944, the harbour was commissioned as USNAAB Portland-Weymouth.
-Both Portland and Weymouth were major embarkation points for American troops during D-Day, particularly the US 1st Division who embarked for "Omaha Beach" in June 1944.
-The King, Prime Minister Churchill and Free French leader Gen. de Gaulle came to see the great D-Day preparations at Portland when the harbour's activity was continuous.
-Following the end of the war, Portland's role in the liberation of Europe was marked by a ceremony in August 1945, when the American Ambassador John D. Winant unveiled a stone in Victoria Gardens commemorating the passing by the spot of 418,585 troops and 144,093 vehicles the previous June.
+Both Portland and Weymouth were major embarkation points for American troops during D-Day, particularly the US 1st Division who embarked for Omaha Beach in June 1944.
+The King, Prime Minister Churchill and Free French leader General de Gaulle came to see the great D-Day preparations at Portland; activity in the harbour was continuous.
+After the war, Portland's role in the liberation of Europe was marked by a ceremony in August 1945, when the American Ambassador John G. Winant unveiled a stone in Victoria Gardens commemorating the passing by the spot of 418,585 troops and 144,093 vehicles the previous June.

-During both World War I and II, the bay was filled with neutral ships at anchor waiting to be searched for materials that might be useful to the enemy.
+During both World Wars I and II, the bay was filled with neutral ships at anchor waiting to be searched for materials that might be useful to the enemy.

-Post-war role and closure of naval base (1946-1995)
+Post-war role and closure of naval base (1946–1995)

 After the war, in 1946, ten Phoenix caissons of the Mulberry Harbour were towed back to Portland, eight of which were later given to the Netherlands to repair storm breaches in the dykes in 1953.
 The remaining two units now act as a wind-break, helping ships berth at Queen's Pier in the harbour.

+HMS Osprey

+In 1946, the anti-submarine school returned to Portland, and re-established itself at East Weare.
+In 1948 the administrative command of HMS Osprey was extended to cover the Naval Base as a whole.
+(The depot had been designated HMS Boscawen from 1932 up until that point; previously Portland had been designated a sub-Depot of HMS Victory in Portsmouth.)
+The 'Upper Osprey' site at East Weare was substantially rebuilt in the 1960s; subsequently much of it was given over to provide barracks accommodation for the base and its personnel.